Independent Articles and Advice

 What to Plant

 Every climate is different.
-Some vegetables will grow like weeds in a certain temperature and others will shrivel up and die.
+Some vegetables will grow like weeds in a specific temperature and others will shrivel up and die.
 It just depends.
 It’s important that when planning your garden, you talk to the gardening expert at the shop where you purchase your seeds.

 • Honestly communicate to them how much time you’ll have to tend your garden